 An important element of Phase Zero's success will be quality of placemaking.
-Phase Zero should include standard town design elements such as a plaza or square, street retail, town green, market hall, etc. These elements can be used for commercial activities such as shopping and dining, but also for gathering purposes which could include concerts, art festivals, people watching and impromptu sporting events.
+Phase Zero should include standard town design elements such as a plaza or square, street retail, market hall, etc. These elements can be used for commercial activities such as shopping and dining, but also for gathering purposes which can include concerts, art festivals, people watching and impromptu sporting events.

-The prime location for Phase Zero would be to locate it at a busy intersection that already has significant pedestrian and traffic activity, such as the intersection where the lagoon meets the entry road.
+The prime location for Phase Zero is at a busy intersection that already has significant pedestrian and traffic activity, such as the intersection where the lagoon meets the entry road.
 This location includes many of the experiences that Alameda Point will someday offer - the lagoon, the water's edge, old factory buildings, quality tenants, space for events, etc. Additionally, the proposed Phase Zero location provides ample space for largescale events such as summer-night concert series, 'drive-in' movie nights, winter snow festivals, public art exhibits and others.